CLIMAAX/crabook/crabook/resources/support.md

 ## JupyterHub

-The **exclusive** CLIMAAX JupyterHub server provides access to a JupyterLab web interface where the risk assessment notebooks from the Handbook can be edited and executed on ECMWF cloud computing infrastructure as an alternative to running notebooks on your local computer.
+The **exclusive** CLIMAAX JupyterHub server provides access to a JupyterLab web interface where the risk assessment notebooks from the Handbook can be edited and executed on ECMWF cloud computing infrastructure.

-The software environment preinstalled on the hub contains everything needed to run the risk assessment workflows from the handbook and is managed by the CLIMAAX team.
+The software environment preinstalled on the hub contains everything needed to run the risk assessment workflows from the Handbook and is managed by the CLIMAAX team.
 A limited amount of disk storage is attached to your account, so you can upload your own datasets or download datasets from other providers to the cloud for use in workflows.
 Please note that while your data is persistent in the cloud, we do not provide backups and therefore strongly recommend that you keep copies of important files in another location outside of the hub.
 Technical assistance for the JupyterHub is provided through the service desk as described above.